 BOLO’s a boxing studio, blowout bar, and cafe all in one.
 What started as a pop-up has turned into a permanent location on Richmond & Peter streets, and they’re now one of the hottest workouts in the city.
 If you’ve done a session in their "hot room", you’ll know what we’re talking about!
 Though, if punching bags aren't really your thing, they also offer a variety of high-intensity circuit training and yoga that integrates boxing-inspired moves.
 Just make sure you stop by the cafe on your way out for a refuel; you’re going to need it.

 Looking for an effective, high-intensity workout but always short on time?
 F45 might be the right fit.
 You’ll be in for 45 (sweaty) minutes of functional training that includes both strength and cardio.
-But you won’t be seeing ellipticals or treadmills on the floor; think kettlebells, hammers, ladders, ropes, boxes.
+But you won’t be seeing ellipticals or treadmills on the floor; think kettlebells, ladders, ropes, and boxes.
 There’s lots of room for creativity, so even if you’re used to a regular gym, you’re sure to be in for something new here.
 With over 3,000 different exercises and counting, the only thing that actually stays the same is the intensity.
 Bring a fellow fitness fiend and prepare for a motivating atmosphere and hardcore workout that surely will have you hooked!
 They are literally all over the city, so an F45 won’t be hard to find.

 Ride Cycle Club has something that's hard to put into words: it could be called swagger and it might be influence.
 But whatever it is—with the curated playlists, amped up instructors, and micro-movements on the bike—you'll be locked in during your ride.
-Their Ossington studio offers classes from 45 minutes to a marathon-like 75-minute session, but no matter which you pick, the time always seems to fly by!
+Their Ossington and Bloor studios offers classes from 45 minutes to a marathon-like 75-minute session, but no matter which you pick, the time always seems to fly by!

-Known for being the first indoor rowing gym in the country, Jarvis St.’s SCULLHOUSE offers a unique rowing-based workout that’s high-intensity yet low-impact.
+Known for being the first indoor rowing gym in the country, Jarvis Street’s SCULLHOUSE offers a unique rowing-based workout that’s high-intensity yet low-impact.
 Regardless of your fitness skills or rowing experience, their classes are pretty much accessible to everyone.
 Much like your fave boutique studio, each class has a different focus — they offering everything from restorative rowing (half rowing, half yoga) to Core Row, Classic Row, and more.
-It’s also founded by former Canadian National Team Rower Kristin Jeffery, so you can be sure you’ll be getting in an elite sweat.
+It’s also founded by former Canadian National Team rower Kristin Jeffery, so you can be sure you’ll be getting in an elite sweat.